Cuba the Country

 Is Cuba safe?

-Though Cuba is generally a very safe place to travel (much safer than other parts of the world), it is always wise to watch your belongings and beware of pick-pocketers.
+Yes!
+Though Cuba is generally a very safe place to travel (much safer than other parts of the world), no matter where you travel, it is always wise to watch your belongings and beware of pick-pockets.
 We recommend leaving your valuables, including your passport and visa, locked in your room at your accommodations and only carry what you need for each day.
 Having a TSA-approved lock for your luggage is alway recommended for international travel.
 You may encounter a few children or older adults begging on the streets, sometimes asking for soap, pens, etc. Though these people can make travelers uncomfortable, these people are usually not considered to be dangerous.

 Note: You do not need to carry your passport everywhere with you; a copy of the passport should suffice for ID purposes.
 You will, however, need your passport for the exchanging of currency.